littensy/reflex/docs/docs/reference/reflex/apis/create-producer.md

 ### Updating state

-Producers allow you to contain your game's state in a single source of truth.
+Producers are the state containers that you can use to dispatch actions and observe state changes.
+They work with _immutable data_, ensuring safety and predictability when working with state.

+Typically, games and applications keep all of their state in a single root producer.
+This allows them to easily observe and modify any part of the state.

-Use `createProducer` to create a producer with a set of actions that update the state.
+Use `createProducer` to create a producer with an initial state and action functions:

 :::info

-State is immutable.
-Instead of mutating any part of the state, actions should return a new state object.

 See libraries like [Sift](https://csqrl.github.io/sift/) and [Immut](https://solarhorizon.github.io/immut/) for utilities that make it easier to work with immutable data.